-6 Fun Mother-Daughter Traditions to Start This Year
+6 Special Mother-Daughter Traditions You Should Start This Year

 I have so many memories of making cookies in the kitchen with my mom growing up.
 We've kept that tradition going by having an annual Christmas Cookie Party each year.
 All the women in my family get together and make one or two of their favorite Christmas cookies.
 At the end of the day, we each have platters of different cookies to enjoy, give as gifts, or donate to our local fire or police station as a thank you!